ZupIT/beagle-docs/content/en/plugins/beagle-class-creator.md

 ## What this Plugin does?

-By suing this plugin the developer will be able to create custom Beagle components automatically with just two clicks.
+When using this plugin the developer will be able to create custom Beagle components automatically with just two clicks.

 In addition, it also provides a series of *live templates* with default Beagle components that can be used when creating a screen, such as Containers components, ScrollViews, etc ...